Starting Your First Vegetable Garden: A Beginner's Complete Guide

 When to Plant

-Timing is everything in the garden!
+Timing is everything in the garden.
 Check your local frost dates and plan accordingly.
 Cool-season crops like lettuce and peas can go in early spring, while warm-season crops like tomatoes and peppers should wait until after the last frost.
+If you want a full month-by-month checklist, see Spring Garden Planning.

 My Final Tip

-Don’t be afraid to make mistakes — they’re the best teachers!
-Every season, I learn something new in my garden.
-The joy is in the journey, not just the harvest.
+Don’t be afraid to make mistakes.
+They’re the best teachers.
+Every season, I still learn something new in my garden, and you will too.